cdapio/cdap/cdap-docs/introduction/source/index.rst

      :widths: 80 20
      :stub-columns: 1

-     * - Create a Stream-conversion Adapter using the ETLBatch Application Template
+     * - Create a stream-conversion adapter using the ETLBatch Application Template
        -

   .. list-table::